SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 [`cleanup`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensaver_method_cleanup.htm) method: After a successful save, the [`cleanup`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensaver_method_cleanup.htm) method clears the transactional buffer.
 It completes the save sequence.

 **Commit and Rollback in a RAP Transaction**
-The default ABAP statements for RAP are `COMMIT ENTITIES` (triggers the RAP save sequence and the final database commit; as mentioned above, in natively supported RAP scenarios, the commit is performed implicitly and automatically by the RAP runtime engine) and `ROLLBACK ENTITIES` (rolls back all changes of the current RAP transaction, i.e. the transactional buffer is cleared by calling the `cleanup` method).
+The default ABAP statements for RAP are `COMMIT ENTITIES` (triggers the RAP save sequence and the final database commit; in natively supported RAP scenarios, the commit is performed implicitly and automatically by the RAP runtime engine) and `ROLLBACK ENTITIES` (rolls back all changes of the current RAP transaction, i.e. the transactional buffer is cleared by calling the `cleanup` method).
 Both are RAP-specific and end the RAP transaction.

 *Notes on `COMMIT ...` and `ROLLBACK ...` statements due to the integration of RAP transactions into the SAP LUW:*